FAIRmat-NFDI/nexus3d/README.md

 # Scope

-This is a project for reading out NX_TRANSFORMATION matrices from nexus files and visualizing them by creating a 3D representation file (e.g. stl or gltf) which may be imported into 3D visualization software.
+This is a project for reading out NX_TRANSFORMATION matrices from nexus files and visualizing them by creating a 3D representation file ([stl](<https://en.wikipedia.org/wiki/STL_(file_format)>) or [gltf/glb](https://en.wikipedia.org/wiki/GlTF) - we recommend using `glb`) which may be imported into 3D visualization software (e.g. blender).
+It is possible to load CAD drawings from stl files to visualize your experiment with it.
+For glb files you can easily visualize it in the web with three.js (see the [example](https://github.com/domna/nexus3d/tree/main/examples/threejs))

 # Install